Incorporation in the U.S.A.

 A New Start

 Anyone who at any time has had a business failure, knows well how difficult it is to get on one?s feet again because of the negative information provided by credit bureaus.
 With a U.S. corporation, one can start afresh with a new name and still remain anonymous.
 The corporation can also bear the name of a person, such as Sir Lancelot, Inc., and have a bank account and a U.S. tax number in this name.
-(If you are interested in having your name changed officially by an American court, our attorneys can be of assistance.)
 We can also provide you with a Visa card in your new name and the name of your corporation.

 a) Capitalization through selling shares